MozillaItalia/Mozilla-Italia-l10n-guide/CONTRIBUTING.md

 ## How to contribute on GitHub
 - **Become a collaborator**
-<br>If you choose to contribute through GitHub, the first step is to mention your git name (for example @kitsunenosarat) so that we can add you to the collaborators of the repository.
+<br>If you choose to contribute through GitHub, the first step is introduce yourself in issue #20 so that we can add you to the collaborators of the repository.

 - **Check issues**
 <br>Then we suggest to take a look at the open [issues](https://github.com/kitsunenosaraT/Mozilla-Italia-l10n-guide/issues).<br>
-Notice the labels: you can freely leave your feedback or questions under the issues tagged `for new volunteers` and `we need your opinion!` <br>Replying to the checked questions in issue #7 is actually a good starting point for introducing yourself and helping us to understand how to make use of your talents! (hence it’s labeled `good first bug`)
+Notice the labels: you can freely leave your feedback or questions under the issues tagged `for new volunteers` and `we need your opinion!` <br>Replying to the checked questions in issues #20 and #7 is actually a good starting point for introducing yourself and helping us to understand how to make use of your talents! (hence they are labeled `good first bug`)
 <br>Also check out the label `help wanted` and `translation test` if you’d like to be assigned a particular task.

 - **Read & comment**